zvada/technology/docs/infrastructure/madison-itb.md

 Omit the `-l` option to apply configuration to all hosts.

+If you want to run only a single role from a playbook, use the `-t` option with the corresponding tag name.
+For example, to run the iptables tag/role:

+    :::console
+    ansible-playbook secure.yml -i inventory -bK --ask-vault-pass -f 20 -l HOST-PATTERN -t iptables

 If you have your own playbook to manage personal configuration, run it as follows:

     :::console